-- Retained earnings
+- · Retained earnings

-- Restricted Reserves (trusts and bequests)
+- Restricted Reserves (Trusts and Bequests)

-- Council Created Reserves (special funds, separate funds)
+- Council Created Reserves (Special Funds, Separate Funds)

-- Asset revaluation reserves
+- · Asset revaluation reserves

-- Fair value through other comprehensive revenue and expense

 Restricted Reserves

 Restricted reserves are a component of equity generally representing a particular use to which various parts of equity have been assigned.
 Reserves may be legally restricted or created by the Council.
 Restricted reserves include those subject to specific conditions accepted as binding by the Council and which may not be revised by the Council without reference to the Courts or a third party.
 Transfers from these reserves may be made only for certain specified purposes or when certain specified conditions are met.
 Also included in restricted reserves are reserves restricted by Council decision.
 The Council may alter them without reference to any third party or the Courts.
 Transfers to and from these reserves are at the discretion of the Council.